-Simple resume templates get straight to the point by presenting job applicants’ work experience, skills and education in a clean and uncluttered way, making it easy for judicious employers and applicant tracking systems (ATS) — which scan resumes for relevance to the job description — to read.
+Simple resume templates get straight to the point by presenting job applicants’ work experience, skills and education in a clean and uncluttered design, making it easy for recruiters and applicant tracking systems (ATS) to scan.

 Work in industries like construction, automotive, logistics and transportation.